 Employability and income maximisation services should:

-- Form networks that bridge mainstream and migrant-facing services better - Design systems for data sharing and more effective referrals. - Develop strategies and toolkits to support intercultural communication, prioritising and sharing the expertise of migrant-facing organisations.
+- Form networks that bridge mainstream and migrant-focused services better. - Design systems for data sharing and more effective referrals. - Develop strategies and toolkits to support intercultural communication, prioritising and sharing the expertise of migrant-focused organisations.

 Employers should: